angt/glorytun/README.md

     $ meson build
     $ sudo ninja -C build install

+The more classical autotools suite is also available.

 ### Easy setup with systemd

 Just call `glorytun-setup` and follow the instructions.